US STOCKS-Wall St up on tech results, on track for weekly rise

 "Still, the market has been getting tired lately.
 While I believe we'll see another leg up soon, it isn't out of the question that we would need to consolidate near all-time highs."

-Much of those advances have come on expectations the Federal Reserve will continue its $85 billion a month bond-purchase program for several months, likely providing a floor for stock prices into 2014.
+Much of those gains have come on expectations that the Federal Reserve will continue its $85 billion a month bond-purchase program for several months, likely providing a floor for stock prices into 2014.

-Among other earnings, United Parcel Service's stock hit a record at $96.94 after UPS posted a bigger quarterly profit and said it expects online sales to boost holiday volume.
-Shares came off highs and were up 0.2 percent to $94.68.
+Among other earnings, United Parcel Service's stock hit a record high at $96.94 after posting a bigger quarterly profit and said it expects online sales to boost holiday volume.
+Shares came off highs and were up 0.6 percent to $95.12.

 Dow component DuPont jumped to the highest in more than 13 years a day after announcing it will spin off its titanium dioxide unit within 18 months, yielding to pressure from Wall Street to divest the volatile business.
-Shares rose 0.2 percent to $61.53.
+Shares hit $62.69 and were recently up 0.3 percent at $61.54.

 New orders for long-lasting U.S. manufactured goods outside of transportation equipment fell in September, possibly due to uncertainty over government spending, while a surge in aircraft orders helped boost durable goods orders by 3.7 percent last month, more than expected.